vsanthanam/SafariUI/Sources/SafariUI/SafariUI.docc/SafariUI.md

 Both `WebAuthentication` and `SafariView` are separate modules that can be imported individualy, or together using the `SafariUI` module.

+- Note: The package contains multiple modules.
+You can depend on the whole library by importing the `SwiftUI` module, or you can depend on individual modules like `SafariView` or `WebAuthentication` as needed.

 ## Topics

 ### Views